n8n-io/n8n-docs/docs/integrations/builtin/credentials/carbonblack.md

 This is a credential-only node.
 Refer to [Custom API operations](/integrations/custom-operations/) to learn more.
 View [example workflows and related content](https://n8n.io/integrations/carbon-black/){:target=_blank .external-link} on n8n's website.

-## Using API Key
+## Using API key

 To configure this credential, you'll need:

 - A **URL**: This URL is determined by the environment/product URL you use.
-You can find this by looking at the web address of your Carbon Black Cloud console.
+You can find it by looking at the web address of your Carbon Black Cloud console.
 Refer to [Carbon Black's URL Parts documentation](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication#the-url-parts){:target=_blank .external-link} for more information.
 - An **Access Token**: Refer to the [Carbon Black Create an API key documentation](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication#carbon-black-cloud-manages-identities-and-roles){:target=_blank .external-link} to create an API key.
 Add the **API Secret Key** as the **Access Token** in n8n.